caltechlibrary/irdmtools/ep3util.1.md

 get_record RECORD_ID
 : Returns a specific simplified record indicated by RECORD_ID, e.g. 23808.
 The REORCID_ID is a required parameter.

-harvest KEY_LIST_JSON
+harvest [HARVEST_OPTIONS] [KEY_LIST_JSON]
-: harvest takes a JSON file containing a list of keys and harvests each record into the dataset collection.
+: harvest takes a JSON file containing a list of keys and harvests each record into a dataset collection.
+If combined with one of the options, e.g. `-all`, you can skip provideing the KEY_LIST_JSON file.

+# HARVEST_OPTIONS

+-all
+: Harvest all records

+-modified START [END]
+: Harvest records modified between start and end dates.

 # ACTION_PARAMETERS